- Article published at:

 Certificates & signatures

 A Certificate of Authenticity (COA) should name the artist, title, medium, dimensions, edition number (if applicable) and bear an original signature.
-Match this with the signature on the work itself; mismatched handwriting is a red flag. -
+Match this with the signature on the work itself; mismatched handwriting is a red flag.

 Edition details

-plus the artist’s pencil signature.
-Anything marked “open edition” is effectively unlimited and should be priced accordingly. -
+For prints or photographs, look for a fraction such as 7/30 plus the artist’s pencil signature.
+Anything marked “open edition” is effectively unlimited and should be priced accordingly.

 Provenance trail

 Even a new artwork benefits from a paper trail: gallery invoice, shipping note, conservation reports.
-Keep digital scans in a cloud folder labelled by artist name so insurance claims or future resale is painless. -
+Keep digital scans in a cloud folder labelled by artist name so insurance claims or future resale is painless.

 Independent verification